rchench/demo/SRE_Hands-on_2.md

-This is a hands-on project for an SRE interview.
+This is a hands-on project for an EWS SRE interview.

 Knowledge points which may be covered, but not limited to: